LewkyB/LukeTube/README.md

 ﻿# LukeTube

-This is a ASP.NET Core web application that uses the Pushshift API to provide youtube video links from comments written in specific subreddits.
+This is a containerized ASP.NET Core web application that uses the Pushshift API to provide youtube video links from comments written in specific subreddits.
+Uses [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) to automate nginx and https certifications.

 ## Requirements
 - git